bugsnag/maze-runner/docs/Mock_Server.md

   - Populating the Bugsnag dashboard with dummy data
   - Identifying gaps in test coverage
   - Testing new features of Bugsnag during development

+If using this option, the `MAZE_REPEATER_API_KEY` environment should be set to the API key of the desired destination project in the Bugsnag dashboard.